 Initially, it is important to conduct a history of the symptoms, including their duration and severity.
 The nature of the discharge is a key point in reaching the true diagnosis.
-It is important to question about the color, consistency, odor and quantity of the discharge.
-Other related symptoms that should be discussed are itchiness and pain, particularly that associated with sexual intercourse.
+It is important to question the color, consistency, odor and quantity of the discharge.
+Other related symptoms that should be discussed are itchiness and pain, particularly those associated with sexual intercourse.

 A physical examination is then undertaken and it is often necessary to take a swab from the vaginal area to be tested in a medical laboratory for causative organism.
 This is routinely practiced in regular pap smear exams to detect infections that may not be causing symptoms, such as chlamydia or gonorrhea, as well as on a case-by-case basis when a woman presents with symptoms.

 In addition to the different types of vaginitis, symptoms can often be confused with women who have a urinary tract infection, leading to misdiagnosis.
 The distinctive points of difference lie in the vaginal discharge and pain on urination.
-Whereas a woman with vaginitis is likely to not unusual discharge, the burning when urinating is the most common symptom associated with a urinary tract infection.
+Whereas a woman with vaginitis is likely to have unusual discharge, burning when urinating is the most common symptom associated with a urinary tract infection.